 First Sunday of Advent | Mark 13:24-37

 This Sunday marks the beginning of Advent.
 We are all waiting for Christmas.
-For some, it is the season to remember the coming of the Messiah.
-For others, it is a time of waiting for Christmas and for Santa, or for the food and gifts of Hanukkah.
+For some, it’s the season to remember the coming of the Messiah.
+For others, it’s a time of waiting for Santa, or for the food and gifts of Hanukkah.
 Some people, let’s call them the Grinch faction, just wait for it to be over.

 And soon it will be.
-We will hear Christmas carols, shop for presents, wonder whether we’ll receive any, and one day, suddenly, it will be over.
-We’ll take down the decorations and start waiting for spring.
+We’ll hear Christmas carols, shop for presents and wonder whether we’ll receive any, and one day, suddenly, it will be over.
+We’ll take down the decorations and wait for spring.

 Mark’s Gospel is like that.
 Originally it ended with this:

-And having gone out, they fled from the tomb, for trembling and amazement (literally “ecstasy”) held them, and they said nothing to anyone for they were afraid.
+And having gone out, they fled from the tomb, for trembling and ecstasy held them, and they said nothing to anyone for they were afraid.

-That is a sudden ending, leaving the readers wanting more.
-Later, someone added more verses to the Gospel, maybe trying to round out the story.
+It’s a sudden ending, leaving the readers wanting more.
+Later someone added more verses to the Gospel, maybe trying to round out the story or smooth out the ending.
 Mark’s original ending is just as it should be, though.
 Fear and trembling and ecstasy were appropriate.
-That is precisely where Jesus took them.
-It may be where God takes us.
+That’s precisely where Jesus took them; it may be where God takes us.

-The lectionary gives us a different passage from Mark to reflect on for Advent.
-This one is from the little apocalypse, a portion of Mark’s Gospel that talks of the end of the world.
+The lectionary gives us a different passage from Mark to reflect on for Advent: verses from the Little Apocalypse, a portion of Mark’s Gospel that talks of the end of the world.
 That, too, will happen suddenly, according to this passage.
-The idea is to remember the first coming of God into the world in the person of Jesus by anticipating the next.
+Maybe the idea is to remember the first coming of God into the world by anticipating the next.

-Jesus is portrayed as telling his followers that they would know when the end of the world was near by certain signs that they would see, but then he tells them, “Truly I say to you that this generation will not have passed away before all these things have taken place.”
+In Mark’s Gospel, Jesus tells his followers that they will know the end of the world is near by certain signs, but then he tells them, “Truly I say to you that this generation will not have passed away before all these things have taken place.”

 What?
 All those signs indicating the end of the world, and they had already come true two thousand years ago?
-Does that mean that the crazy old coot with his sign is right, and the end is nigh?
+Does that mean that the end is nigh?
+Past nigh?
+Is the crazy man with the sign right, after all?

 Sure.
-As the fundamentalists are fond of saying, we are living in the last days.
-Oh, and so has everybody else who ever lived.
+As the fundamentalists are fond of saying, we are all living in the last days.
+But so has everybody else who ever lived.

 We don’t know our last day.
-We don’t know when it will be over.
+We don’t know when it will be over, whatever “it” may be.
 This world.
 Our lives.
-None of it.
+The universe.
+Any of it.
 That doesn’t mean that we should cower in the corner, worried and watching for angels or meteors or exploding suns.
 Or an accident.
 Or cancer.

 Pay attention, Jesus is saying to his followers.
-This is what we have.
-At its worst, it is amazing.
-At its best, it is ecstasy.
-So go live, because suddenly it will be over.
+This is what we have, and if we look, we’ll see the signs that it is all passing by us.
+At its worst, it’s amazing.
+At its best, it’s ecstasy.
+So go live, and pay attention, because suddenly it will be over.